What plugs are used in Morocco?

 How do I charge my iPhone in Morocco?

-You can then get a 2-pin plug adapter either from your hometown prior to travel or at the airport or when you get to Morocco as outlined.
+You can then get a 2-pin plug adapter either from your hometown before traveling to the airport or when you get to Morocco as outlined.

-Don't stress, there are plenty of helpful people in Morocco that will guide you to a local shop if you need an adapter, they are widely available and I've never had any issues trying to find one.
+Don't stress, there are plenty of helpful people in Morocco who will guide you to a local shop if you need an adapter, They are widely available and I've never had any issues trying to find one.